 This is a familiar scene, in which parents keep silent, lest the children hear.
-Had they spoken Lilliputian amongst them, they could converse freely, without ever worrying about the children.
+Had they spoken Lilliputian amongst them, they could converse freely, without ever worrying about

 Artist: Louis Le Nain (1593-1648)